-- There are nine sheltered schemes available for applicants (singles or couples), who are typically aged 60+ but could also be also be for applicants, particularly those with a physical disability or mobility issues who would benefit from the facilities of a sheltered scheme.
-All the schemes have lifts. - These schemes provide a safe environment within a pleasant community.
-Applicants who otherwise fit the criteria but have a history of anti-social behavior will be considered on an individual basis.

-- The schemes are: Bridge Court, Broadway House, Nightingale Court, Nottingham Court, Priors Croft, Shires House, Stream Close, Sutton Avenue and Vale House. - 19.4 The schemes are subject to mandatory Independent Living charges. - 19.5 Applicants wishing to apply for sheltered accommodation should complete a Sheltered Housing Referral Form. - The Council positively encourages older transfer applicants, who wish to downsize from familysized accommodation into one of the sheltered schemes (please see the downsizing incentive scheme).
+- 20.1 There are nine sheltered schemes available for applicants (singles or couples), who are typically aged 60+ but could also be also be for applicants, particularly those with a physical disability or mobility issues who would benefit from the facilities of a sheltered scheme.
+All the schemes have lifts. - 20.2 These schemes provide a safe environment within a pleasant community.
+Applicants who otherwise fit the criteria but have a history of anti-social behavior will be considered on an individual basis. - 20.3 The schemes are: Bridge Court, Broadway House, Nightingale Court, Nottingham Court, Priors Croft, Shires House, Stream Close, Sutton Avenue and Vale House. - 20.4 The schemes are subject to mandatory Independent Living charges. - 20.5 Applicants wishing to apply for sheltered accommodation should complete a Sheltered Housing Referral Form. - The Council positively encourages older transfer applicants, who wish to downsize from family-sized accommodation into one of the sheltered schemes (please see the downsizing incentive scheme).

-20. Extra Care Housing (Brockhill)
+21. Extra Care Housing (Brockhill)

-- This is accommodation for people who can live independently but have significant support and/or care needs. - To be eligible the applicant must be aged 60 or over (in exceptional circumstances a severely disabled applicant, under 60 may be considered at the discretion of the Extra Care Panel) and have been assessed by the Extra Care Panel as needing this type of accommodation. - 20.3 The panel is made up of representatives from Woking Borough Council, Woking Social Care Team and the Care Provider. - 20.4 A separate Extra Care Housing application form should be completed for assessment for Brockhill (the Council's current Extra Care Scheme). - 20.5 This Policy is not part of the Choice Based Lettings Scheme and the vacancies are not advertised through Hometrak.
+- 21.1 This is accommodation for people who can live independently but have significant support and/or care needs. - To be eligible the applicant must be aged 60 or over (in exceptional circumstances a severely disabled applicant, under 60 may be considered at the discretion of the Extra Care Panel) and have been assessed by the Extra Care Panel as needing this type of accommodation. - 21.3 The panel is made up of representatives from Woking Borough Council, Woking Social Care Team and the Care Provider. - 21.4 A separate Extra Care Housing application form should be completed for assessment for Brockhill (the Council's current Extra Care Scheme). - 21.5 This Policy is not part of the Choice Based Lettings Scheme and the vacancies are not advertised through the Scheme.

-21. Applications from those living in (Non-WBC) Supported Housing Schemes
+22. Applications from those living in (Non-WBC) Supported Housing Schemes